Investment Casting Materials for Custom Metal Parts

 Typical Applications

-Pump and valve components, food processing fittings, medical equipment parts, marine-related hardware, and industrial equipment components.
+Pump and valve components, food machinery fittings, medical equipment parts, marine-related hardware, precision machined stainless steel castings, and industrial equipment components.

 Common Grades